NotANumber0/nan-protocol/README.md

 NAN Protocol is a gamified mining experiment built on the Solana Blockchain.
 It rewards users for daily engagement with a deflationary mechanism and luck-based incentives.

+## 👁️ The Vision

+In a crypto world obsessed with speed and quick flips, NAN Protocol is an experiment in **patience and consistency**.
+We believe that true value is built over time, not overnight.
+This protocol is designed to reward users who show up every day, enforcing a slow, orderly distribution of tokens rather than a chaotic rush.

+**"No rush.
+Just order."**

 ## 🌟 Key Features

 * **Daily Mining:** Users can mine NAN tokens once every 24 hours.